-There are two main commands for saving projects:
+There are three main commands for saving projects:

 This saves or updates the .aup file and _data folder.
 Saving a project lets you save unfinished work and re-open it later in Audacity exactly as it was and (with the exception of the undo history), with all edits and recorded/imported tracks preserved.
 As with saving any type of file, certain characters cannot be used in the name of the .aup file if they are reserved for the operating system; see our information on forbidden characters.

 When saving an Audacity project it is normally easiest to use the Ctrl + S (or ⌘ + S on Mac).
 If you save a project again having made further changes to it, "Save Project" then updates the .aup file and _data folder silently without bothering you with prompts.command, which has a default shortcut of

 "Backup Project" is the safe and recommended way to make a copy of a project with a new name or in a different location to serve either as a single backup copy of the project, or as one of several incremental copies of the project in the state it had at a particular date and time.

 To re-open a saved project:

 - or use and open the .aup file.